Torture-slayings case: Prosecutors seek effective death sentence for Eric Boyd

 Evidence last month at trial showed Boyd, a prison friend of Davidson's, brought Newsom back to the house after the carjacking.
 Co-defendant George Thomas also testified at trial that he and Boyd forced Newsom to go with them to a remote location near the house where Boyd shot and killed Newsom and then set his body on fire.

-After the killings after Boyd and several co-defendants fled the house, Boyd helped hide Davidson for several days.
+After the killers abandoned the rental house, Boyd helped hide Davidson for several days.
 He then led police to Davidson hiding in an empty house on Reynolds Street.

 Boyd is still serving an 18-year federal sentence for harboring Davidson.
-He's serving the term at a federal prison in Yazoo City, Mississippi, and is set to finish it in October 2022.
+He's set to finish it in October 2022, according to the federal Bureau of Prisons.

-Davidson, Thomas, Cobbins and Cobbins' girlfriend were convicted in a series of trials for their roles in the kidnappings and killings.
+Davidson, Thomas, Cobbins and Cobbins' girlfriend were convicted in a series of trials for their roles in the kidnappings, robberies and killings.

 Prosecutors waited until 2018 to pursue murder charges in Knox County against Boyd.
 Thomas had agreed secretly to testify against Boyd in exchange for a break in his own prison sentence.